Coronavirus disease 2019 (COVID-19)

 - Stay home from work, school and public areas and stay home in isolation if you're sick, unless you're going to get medical care.
 Avoid public transportation, taxis and ride-hailing services if you're sick.

 If you have a chronic medical condition and may have a higher risk of serious illness, check with your doctor about other ways to protect yourself.

 If you're planning to travel, first check the CDC and WHO websites for updates and advice.
-Be prepared to wear a mask and use appropriate hand hygiene when in public.
+The CDC recommends that you wear a mask on planes, buses, trains and other indoor public transportation traveling to, within or out of the U.S., as well as in places such as airports and train stations.
+Use appropriate hand hygiene when in public.
 You may also want to talk with your health care provider if you have health conditions that make you more susceptible to respiratory infections and complications.

 If you develop symptoms of coronavirus disease 2019 (COVID-19) or you've been exposed to the COVID-19 virus, contact your health care provider.
 Also let your health care provider know if you've had close contact with anyone who has been diagnosed with COVID-19.

 Factors used to decide whether to test you for the virus that causes COVID-19 may differ depending on where you live.
 Depending on your location, you may need to be screened by your clinic to determine if testing is appropriate and available.